nsrau/azure-docs.it-it/includes/notification-hubs-aspnet-backend-notifyusers.md

 	![][8]

-16. In RegisterController.cs aggiungere le istruzioni `using` seguenti:
+16. In RegisterController.cs aggiungere le seguenti istruzioni `using`:

         using Microsoft.ServiceBus.Notifications;
         using AppBackend.Models;